ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_kerasga_ReadTheDocs.rst

 3. ``model_weights_as_matrix()``: A function to restore the Keras model weights from a vector.

+4. ``predict()``: A function to make predictions based on the Keras model and a solution.

 More details are given in the next sections.

-.. _header-n207:

 Steps Summary
 =============